pletzer/swatParallel/README.md

 ## Key commands

-All `swt` commands are to be executed in the swatParallel directory
+Go to the `swatParallel` directory
 ```
 cd swatParallel
 ```